COVID-19 Workplace Resources and Tools

 - COVID-19 and the Service Contract Act: Questions and Answers: Answers common questions about the Service Contract Act as businesses and workers are affected by the COVID-19 pandemic.

-- DOL COVID-19 Workplace Safety Plan: Includes provisions specifically applicable to people with disabilities and the ADA.
+- DOL COVID-19 Workplace Safety Plan (PDF): Includes provisions specifically applicable to people with disabilities and the ADA.

 U.S. Department of Health and Human Services

-- Strategies for Helping Older Adults and People with Disabilities Access COVID-19 Vaccines: This document offers examples and promising practices to ensure that older adults and people with disabilities can get vaccinated.
+- Strategies for Helping Older Adults and People with Disabilities Access COVID-19 Vaccines (PDF): This document offers examples and promising practices to ensure that older adults and people with disabilities can get vaccinated.